-- You may want to go somewhere quiet and safe, off the street, to talk about what has happened, or to just have a private space. - Discreetly leaving your fingerprints or hiding your DNA by placing chewed gum in a client's car, on the corner of a window, or under a seat, can be useful later as evidence.
-However, it is important to not endanger your immediate safety. - Even in a public space it may still be possible to obtain forensic evidence, no matter where you were assaulted. - Record the registration numbers of any cars nearby which Police may be able to investigate.
+- You may want to go somewhere quiet and safe, off the street to talk about what has happened, or to just have a private space. - Discreetly making fingerprints or hiding DNA such as chewed gum in a clients car, the corner of a window, or under a seat, can be useful later as evidence.
+However, it is important to not endanger your immediate safety. - Even in a public space it may still be possible to obtain forensic evidence, no matter where you were assualted. - Record the registration numbers of any cars nearby which Police may be able to investigate.
 Supporting Someone Else